 As president of this Association, I agree that there is value and there are benefits for our AAE members to maintain an active ADA membership throughout their career.
 Along these lines, however, the ADA needs to provide a value proposition to all specialty providers to encourage their individual memberships within the ADA.
 This motion to modify the AAE membership Bylaws is not about distancing ourselves from the ADA or any other dental organization, but rather, it is about allowing each of our members to make their own decision regarding organizations to which they belong.
 I will strongly encourage each of our members to be active ADA members; however, it is my personal belief that this decision should be the choice of the individual member and not a mandate by our Association.
 There is strength in numbers and if we lose even one member because of efforts to enforce the existing Bylaw as written, it will be to our detriment.

 In Denver this April, it is you, our AAE members, who will ultimately make the final decision on this Bylaws change.
-Be sure to review both the KBG paper along with the proposed language of the Bylaws change on the AAE website.
 At the General Assembly on Friday morning, this motion on AAE-ADA membership linkage will be brought to the floor, where the opportunity for open discussion will be provided prior to a final vote.
 The decision is yours to make: “your vote, your voice.”

 I look forward to seeing you all at AAE18!